fingerprintjs/fingerprintjs-pro-react/README.md

 ## Caching strategy

 Fingerprint Pro usage is billed per API call.
-To reduce API calls, it is a good practice to [cache identification results](https://dev.fingerprint.com/docs/caching-visitor-information).
-The SDK uses SessionStorage to cache results by default.
+To avoid unnecessary API calls, it is a good practice to cache identification results.
+By default, the SDK uses `sessionStorage` to cache results.

+* Specify the `cacheLocation` prop on `<FpjsProvider>` to instead store results in `memory` or  `localStorage`.
+Use `none` to disable caching completely.
+* Specify the `cache` prop on `<FpjsProvider>` to use your custom cache mechanism instead.
+For more details, see [Creating a custom cache](https://github.com/fingerprintjs/fingerprintjs-pro-spa#creating-a-custom-cache) in the Fingerprint Pro SPA repository (a lower-level Fingerprint library used by this SDK).
+* Pass `{ignoreCache: true}` to the `getData()` function to ignore cached results for that specific API call.

+> [!NOTE]
-> :warning: **WARNING** If you use data from `extendedResult`, pay additional attention to caching strategy.
+> If you use data from [`extendedResult`](https://dev.fingerprint.com/docs/js-agent#extendedresult), pay additional attention to your caching strategy.
->
-> Some fields from the [extendedResult](https://dev.fingerprint.com/docs/js-agent#extendedresult) (e.g., `ip` or `lastSeenAt`) might change over time for the same visitor.
-If you need to get the latest results, pass `{ignoreCache: true}` to the `getData()` function.
+> Some fields, for example, `ip` or `lastSeenAt`, might change over time for the same visitor.
+Use `getData({ ignoreCache: true })` to fetch latest identification results.

 ## Error handling